June 2, 2018

 If you didn't know, the race is a non profit, driven by the motivated Foothills Rails to Trails Coalition.
 The board is a dedicated group who takes all proceeds to purchase and maintain the very trail system that you run on for public use.
 We need your support by participating in this iconic run!

-Relay teams and 50-mile ultras start near the Carbon River entrance to Mt.
+Relay teams start near the Carbon River entrance to Mt.
 Rainier National Park and finish at Marine Park on Tacoma's Ruston Way.
 The course passes through deep forests, alongside rushing rivers and streams and through historic towns.
 It uses the paved Foothills Trail to the extent possible (42%) and roads (16%), sidewalks (7%) and rough trails (35%) when not.
 Each leg is described in the Leg Chart found in the Course Manual.

-Georgetown Brewery will host the beer garden this year!
+Georgetown Brewery will host the beer garden again this year!
 Each runner who wishes will receive a beer at the finish line!
 Runners are on a special list and will need their ID's.

 Be sure to read the Course Manual to find out about packet pickup, drop bags, driving times, course conditions, leg chart, etc.

 Many ways to participate